callumflack/callum-flack-design/pages/about.md

 <!-- You can break down the work Callum does into three parts: -->

-- brand identity and graphic design
+- Brand identity and graphic design
-- user interface and information design
+- User interface and information design
   <!-- - digital editorial design -->
-- frontend web development
+- Frontend web development

 When Callum builds websites, he advocates for these future-facing tools:

 <!-- When I develop websites, I'm familiar with and advocate for these tools: -->

-- building interfaces with Vue.js (or React.js)
+- Building interfaces with Vue.js (or React.js)
-- a [JAMstack](https://jamstack.org/) architecture with git-based deployments (where possible)
+- A [JAMstack](https://jamstack.org/) architecture with git-based deployments (where possible)

-- a relationship based on collaboration and dialogue so we can better understand project goals
+No tools, skills or experience matter without a collaborative relationship based on dialogue and optimism.
+I'll listen and ask questions to help us define bigger possibilities and better constraints to work with.

 <!-- our intentions and end -->
 <!-- - micro-frontends with functional elements separated by concern -->